Monday, 25 April 2011

 ~

 Around the time of my 13th birthday, one of my great aunts, the custodian of all things family, handed me a plain white sack and a battered Roses chocolate box.
 "Well, It must be your turn to look after these now."
-In the sack was his uniform and in the chocolate box, small collection of memorabilia; his payroll book & sergeant's roll call, a service medal, a doily in the 10th's colours embossed with - "Souvenir, Salisbury Plains England, 10th Battalion, Love To Mother and Father from Otto, 1916", a postcard sent home from Capetown in 1916, the card of a Parisian Restaurant, the addresses of two Glaswegian nurses on a leaf of YMCA note paper, two newspaper cuttings, an Anzac Day program from 1923, a thin book detailing the 10th's actions during the war, and some postcards.
+In the sack was his uniform and in the chocolate box, a small collection of memorabilia; his payroll book & sergeant's roll call, a service medal, a doily in the 10th's colours embossed with - "Souvenir, Salisbury Plains England, 10th Battalion, Love To Mother and Father from Otto, 1916", a postcard sent home from Capetown in 1916, the card of a Parisian Restaurant, the addresses of two Glaswegian nurses on a leaf of YMCA note paper, two newspaper cuttings, an Anzac Day program from 1923, a thin book detailing the 10th's actions during the war, and some postcards.

 Of these items it is the postcards which fascinate me the most.
 Not for what is written on them, as excepting one, where the intended recipient's name and address has been completed, all are completely blank.
 No, the reason they captive me whenever I pick one up and look at it, is that they once belonged to German soldiers.